Meta smart glasses: Assistive technology benefits

-Release and pricing

-Meta Ray-Ban Display is due to launch on September 30, 2025, in the United States at select retailers including Best Buy, LensCrafters, Sunglass Hut, and Ray-Ban stores, with Verizon locations following soon after.
-The glasses are priced at $799 USD, which includes both the glasses and Meta Neural Band.
-They are available in two colors (Black and Sand) and two frame sizes (standard and large).
-Meta announced plans to expand availability to Canada, France, Italy, and the United Kingdom in early 2026.

-The glasses provide up to 6 hours of mixed-use battery life, with the collapsible charging case providing an additional 24 hours of usage (30 hours total).
-The Meta Neural Band charges separately and offers 18 hours of battery life.
+The AI can describe surroundings; read text aloud using optical character recognition (OCR) and speech synthesis; and provide turn-by-turn directions.
+This technology could improve quality of life and independence for visually impaired users.

 Privacy and ethical concerns

 Ray-Ban Meta smart glasses have been released amid much debate about privacy and ethics.
-The glasses are designed to look like conventional Ray-Ban sunglasses, so critics fear users will be able to record or photograph those around them without their consent, raising fears about surveillance in public and private spaces.
+The glasses are designed to look like conventional Ray-Ban sunglasses, so critics fear users could record or photograph those around them without their consent, raising fears about surveillance in public and private spaces.
 The glasses have a small white LED light that activates to show that they are recording, but whether this notification is visible or effective, especially in low-light situations, has come under scrutiny.
 404 Media released an investigation into a cheap modification kit that can disable the recording light, further raising privacy and ethical concerns.
+In January 2026, BBC News reported on a number of such cases where pickup artists use Ray-Ban Meta glasses to film themselves talking to women without their knowledge, obtain personal information such as their phone number or place of employment, and then upload those videos to platforms such as TikTok without redacting their private information, resulting in harassment and stalking of the victims from social media users.
+As a consequence, the glasses have been dubbed "pervert glasses" on social media.

 A significant concern surrounding the device's listening capabilities is the risk of eavesdropping.
 As the glasses have multiple microphones for capturing audio, there are fears that they could inadvertently or intentionally record conversations without the awareness of those nearby.
 This could lead to privacy violations, particularly in private settings or sensitive environments.
-While Meta asserts that the glasses activate only upon hearing the “Hey, Facebook” wake phrase, skeptics remain wary of potential unauthorized data collection.
-The Facebook View app's privacy policy states that users’ voice commands may be sent to Meta's servers unless explicitly opted out, a detail that has fueled broader concerns about transparency and data control.
+While Meta asserts that the glasses activate only upon hearing the "Hey, Facebook" wake phrase, skeptics remain wary of potential unauthorized data collection.
+The Facebook View app's privacy policy states that users' voice commands may be sent to Meta's servers unless explicitly opted out, a detail that has fueled broader concerns about transparency and data control.

 Another contentious issue is data storage and access.
 The recording capabilities of the glasses, particularly when coupled with Meta's AI technology, raise questions about how data is stored, who has access to it, and how it is protected from misuse or breaches.
 Concerns about how long data is retained and whether it could be used for commercial or surveillance purposes are prominent.